Call Now Request FREE consultation - 1866-758-4529

 No Texting Rules for Truckers

-There are many ways in which truckers can create accidents by improper driving.
+There are many ways in which truckers can cause a truck accident, one of which is improper driving.
 While many might immediately think of alcohol and drug abuse or even speeding or other behaviors that can potentially cause trouble, research has also shown that texting while driving can also cause car accidents.
 As many may be aware, this may then result in injury or death.

 FMCSA Definition of Texting